Centre for Evidence-Based Medicine

-The Centre for Evidence-Based Medicine (CEBM), based in the Nuffield Department of Primary Care Health Sciences at the University of Oxford, is an academic-led centre dedicated to the practice, teaching, and dissemination of high quality evidence-based medicine to improve healthcare in everyday clinical practice.
+The Centre for Evidence-Based Medicine (CEBM) is an academic research centre with a strong international reputation, situated within the Nuffield Department of Primary Care Health Sciences at the Medical Sciences Division at the University of Oxford in the UK.
+It focuses on the practice, teaching, and dissemination of high quality research in evidence-based medicine to improve healthcare in everyday clinical practice.

 CEBM was founded by David Sackett in 1995.
 It was subsequently directed by Brian Haynes and Paul Glasziou.
-Since 2010 it has been led by Professor Carl Heneghan, a clinical epidemiologist and general practitioner.
+Since 2010 it has been led by Professor Carl Heneghan, a clinical epidemiologist and academic general practitioner.

 There are currently over 25 active staff and honorary members of the CEBM.
-The staff include clinicians, statisticians, epidemiologists, information specialists, quantitative and qualitative researchers.
+The staff include clinicians, statisticians, epidemiologists, information specialists, and quantitative and qualitative researchers.

 Teaching and degrees

-CEBM is the academic lead for Oxford University's Graduate School in Evidence-Based Healthcare, together with the university's Department of Continuing Education.
-The Graduate School includes a MSc in Evidence-Based Health Care and a DPhil in Evidence-Based Health Care, along with a range of short courses, including a course on the History and Philosophy of Evidence-Based Healthcare which was developed by Jeremy Howick and Iain Chalmers.
+CEBM is the academic lead for Oxford University's Medical School in Evidence-Based Healthcare, together with the University's Department of Continuing Education.
+The Centre runs an MSc course in Evidence-Based Health Care and a DPhil programme in Evidence-Based Health Care, along with a range of short courses, including a course on the History and Philosophy of Evidence-Based Healthcare which was developed by Jeremy Howick and Iain Chalmers.
+Preclinical and clinical medical students are also offered opportunities to conduct publishable systematic reviews of research topics of their choosing, as part of their training.

 EBM Live conference

-Every year, CEBM organises EBM Live (previously Evidence Live), a multi-day conference focussing on developments in the area of evidence-based medicine.
-The conference is organised in collaboration with the British Medical Journal.
-Themes for the conference include Improving the Quality of Research; disentangling the Problems of Too Much and Too Little Medicine; transforming the Communication of Evidence for Better Health; training the Next Generation of Leaders and translating Evidence into Better-Quality Health Services.
+Every year, CEBM organizes EBM Live (previously Evidence Live), a multi-day conference focussing on developments in the area of evidence-based medicine.
+The conference is run in collaboration with the British Medical Journal.
+Themes for the conference include Improving the Quality of Research; disentangling the Problems of Too Much and Too Little Healthcare; transforming the Communication of Evidence for Better Health; training the Next Generation of Leaders and translating Evidence into Better-Quality Health Services.

 Notable projects

+The Catalogue of Bias

+Led by David Nunan, the CEBM has developed an online catalogue in which different types of biases that can affect research are discussed in individual monographs dealing with each bias separately.
+The caalogue includes over 70 different types of biases and continues to grow.

+The Oxford COVID-19 Evidence Service

+During the covid-19 pandemic the Centre instituted the Oxford COVID-19 Evidence Service, to produce rapid reviews in response to questions from healthcare professionals and policy makers at the front line of the pandemic.
+The service was selected by the Bodleian Library for archiving in April 2020.

 Levels of evidence

-CEBM has developed a widely adopted systematic hierarchy of the quality of medical research evidence, named the levels of evidence.
+The CEBM has developed a widely adopted systematic hierarchy of the quality of medical research evidence, named the levels of evidence.
 Systematic reviews of randomised clinical trials (encompassing homogeneity) are seen as the highest possible level of evidence, as full assessment and aggregated synthesis of underlying evidence is possible.